weinsurexyz logo

-A certificate of liability insurance (COI)
+A certificate of liability insurance (COI) for New York Businesses

-A certificate of liability insurance (COI), also known as a certificate of insurance or proof of insurance, is a document that summarizes key information about a business’s liability insurance coverage
+What is a certificate of liability insurance used for?
+A certificate of liability insurance (COI), also known as a certificate of insurance or proof of insurance, is a document that provides proof of insurance coverage for your business and summarizes key information about a business’s liability insurance coverage.
+It serves as official proof that the business has a valid, active insurance policy in place to protect against claims for bodily injury, property damage, or negligence.

-• Verifying Insurance Coverage: A COI is often requested by clients, landlords, or business partners to ensure that the business they are working with is adequately insured.
+• Verifying Insurance Coverage: A certificate of liability insurance is often requested by clients, landlords, or business partners to ensure that the business they are working with is adequately insured.

-• Meeting Contractual Obligations: Many contracts and agreements include clauses that require businesses to maintain certain types and limits of insurance.
-A COI helps demonstrate compliance with these requirements.
+• Meeting Contractual Obligations: Many contracts and agreements include clauses requiring businesses to maintain specified types and limits of insurance.
+A certificate of liability insurance helps demonstrate compliance with these requirements.

 • Risk Mitigation: By requesting and verifying COIs from contractors and vendors, businesses can reduce their own liability exposure by ensuring that the third party’s insurance will cover potential losses stemming from their work.